silvery107/ME336-Yellow-Team-Project/README.md

-\1.
-The size of the error is mainly related to the relative position of the target object and the initial selected reference point.
+1.The size of the error is mainly related to the relative position of the target object and the initial selected reference point.

-\2.
-The size of the error is caused by the relative position of the target object and the camera.
+2.The size of the error is caused by the relative position of the target object and the camera.